Clean Air Zone Class 3

 • Norrmalmstorg.

 This also applies to the entrance to and exit from the Klara Tunnel on Mäster Samuelsgatan.
-The entrances and exits to and from the Klara Tunnel between Sveavägen and Vattugatan/Central Bridge will not be within the scope of the environmental zone.
+The entrances and exits to and from the Klara Tunnel between Sveavägen and Vattugatan/Central Bridge will not be within the scope of the clean air zone.

-Kungsgatan, Birger Jarlsgatan, Hamngatan and Sveavägen are not included in the Environmental Zone Class 3.
+Kungsgatan, Birger Jarlsgatan, Hamngatan and Sveavägen are not included in the Clean Air Zone Class 3.

 High resolution version of the map.

-Businesses and organisations with an entrance or access on Kungsgatan, Birger Jarlsgatan, Sveavägen and Hamngatan that do not need to drive into the designated area to reach their premises will not be affected by the rules of the environmental zone.
+Businesses and organisations with an entrance or access on Kungsgatan, Birger Jarlsgatan, Sveavägen and Hamngatan that do not need to drive into the designated area to reach their premises will not be affected by the rules of the clean air zone.

 The designated area is located in a part of the inner city that is of great importance to Stockholm residents and to the city’s tourism industry.
 Large numbers of pedestrians frequent the area and are exposed to air pollution from motor vehicle exhaust fumes.
 It is also one of Sweden’s most accessible areas for moving around without a car.